 For more information please visit Passport to Health.

 In the Passport to Health Managed Care Program, you get exactly the same Medicaid benefits that you would get in regular Medicaid.

 See pages 16-20 of the Medicaid Member Guide for more information.

-Nurse First is a service for enrolled Medicaid clients.
+Nurse First is a service for enrolled Medicaid members.
 It can be very helpful to call Nurse First before going to your health care provider or the emergency room – the Nurse First advice line provides health care services when you are sick, hurt, or have health care questions.
 Registered nurses ask about your symptoms, and can provide friendly, professional advice.

 For more information please visit Nurse First.

 Team Care is part of the Passport to Health Program for Medicaid members.
 Team Care is only for members who are misusing Medicaid services.
 If you have been enrolled in Team Care, you will receive a notice in the mail.

 The Team Care Program helps you decide how, when, and where you should seek Medicaid services.
 You will continue to get the care needed, and a team to help you get the right care at the right place and the right time.